 Internal validity refers to how confident you are in your research findings.
 It is one of the most essential aspects of scientific research and a key idea in understanding facts in general.
-You can only determine the accuracy of your research as a researcher if there are no factors that contradict your findings.
+You can only determine the accuracy of your research as a researcher if no factors contradict your findings.
 It is the extent of confidence in the outcome.
-We’ll look at what internal validity is, why it’s important, and its examples in this post.
+This post will examine internal validity, why it’s important, its examples, and more.

-Internal validity in research is the method of verifying cause-and-effect relationships between your test situation and your research outcome.
+Internal validity in research verifies cause-and-effect relationships between your test situation and your research outcome.
 It also refers to the ability of research to rule out other causes for a result.

 Confounding is a condition in which various factors interfere with the outcome of a research.
 The lower the chance of confounding in a study, the higher its internal validity.
 And from this, we can be more confident in the outcome.

-In other words, if you can rule out other possible causes for your findings, then you can be sure that your research is internally valid.
-If your study meets the following three requirements, then you can only presume cause-and-effect:
+In other words, if you can rule out other possible causes for your findings, you can be sure that your research is internally valid.
+If your study meets the following three requirements, then you can only presume cause and effect:

 - The cause and effect change simultaneously.